I. The Misframed Argument

 The claim is more modest and more troubling: that we possess a reliable sensitivity to when our models are dimensionally insufficient.
 We can feel when a degree of freedom has been suppressed, even if we cannot say what that degree of freedom is.

-We sense the cost of pretending it isn’t there.
+We sense the cost of pretending it is absent.

-Once this distinction is clear, much else begins to fall into place.
+Once this is clear, much else falls into place.
 The persistence of invisible structure in physics.
 The discomfort with time as fundamental.
-The ease with which people accept entities that “exist but are not in space.”
+The ease with which people accept entities that "exist but are outside space."
 The strange familiarity of ideas that feel at once obvious and impossible to picture.

 None of this requires belief.
 It requires only honesty about the limits of our representational habits.